rgfmsk/Identify-Fraud-from-Enron-Email/README.md

 |  KMeans  |  0.0  |  0.0  |  0.0  |  0.0  |  0.0  |  0.0  |  40.838  |  0.0  |
 |  KNeighbors  |  0.0  |  0.872  |  0.0  |  0.0  |  0.0  |  0.0  |  2.356  |  0.001  |

-I intended to use best three of these algorithms.
-But the list already includes three algorithms, whose scores are greater then zero.
-So, i'll keep going with `NaiveBayes`, `SVM` and `AdaBoost`.

 ## Tuning Parameters